manzikki/chulasec/README.md

 To install (if you have Python 3.13 or later): pip install legacy-cgi

+If your computer is a Mac:
+chmod +x cgi-bin/*

 To run:
 python3 -m http.server --bind localhost --cgi 8000